Died1803. He was the only son of Walter Pringle, a wealthy plantation owner of St. Kitts, and his wife, Eleanora

 He was commissioned lieutenant on 30 November 1760 and saw much early service with Captain Hon.
 Samuel Barrington.

 Whilst employed on the North American station as the senior lieutenant of the Lizard 28, Captain John Hamilton, he left Quebec on 22 November 1775 aboard the Bristol-bound Polly with despatches from Major-General Sir Guy Carleton for Lord George Germaine in London warning of the impending colonial attack on that town.
 He returned to Quebec in command of the armed ship Lord Howe, and at the Battle of Lake Champlain on 11-12 October 1776 he commanded the British flotilla, being aboard the Maria with General Sir Guy Carleton in the action with the Americans led by Benedict Arnold.
 Pringle subsequently received a great deal of criticism from three lieutenants, including John Schanck, both for his shy performance in the battle and for his subsequent letter to the Admiralty claiming all the glory.

 On 9 March 1778, being in consort in Barbadian waters with the Ceres 18, Commander James Richard Dacres, he captured the American privateer Alfred 20, whilst the rebel’s consort, the Raleigh 32, fled the scene, throwing guns and stores overboard in order to lighten herself.
 In the same year the Ariadne took an 8-gun privateer schooner and drove two more ashore on Guadeloupe.
 Pringle was afterwards present at Rear-Admiral Hon.
 Samuel Barrington’s defence of St. Lucia on 15 December 1778, having come in ahead of d’Estaing flying the signal enemy in sight , and continuing in the Ariadne he was present at the Battle of Grenada on 6 July 1779, before returning home with Barrington.

-In February 1793 Pringle kissed the King?s hand on being presented to His Majesty, and in June he was appointed to the Valiant 74 in which he fought well at the Battle of the Glorious First of June in 1794, badly damaging the Achille, suffering two men killed and nine wounded, and being one of those captains honoured with a gold medal.
+In February 1793 Pringle kissed the King s hand on being presented to His Majesty, and in June he was appointed to the Valiant 74 in which he fought well in breaking the French line at the Battle of the Glorious First of June in 1794, badly damaging the Achille, suffering two men killed and nine wounded, and being one of those captains honoured with a gold medal.

 Advanced to the rank of vice-admiral on 14 February 1799, Pringle died on 8 December 1803.